plentymarkets/plugin-payment-ingenico-zvt/meta/documents/user_guide_en.md

 ## Activating the payment method for a POS

-Once you have provisioned the payment plugin, activate the payment method in the plentymarkets back end to make sure that POS orders are processed correctly.
+Once you have installed and provisioned the payment plugin, activate the payment method in the plentymarkets back end to make sure that POS orders are processed correctly.

 ##### Activating the payment method Ingenico (ZVT) for a POS: